 7. Ponytail Palm

-The plant taps in a significant amount of water in its thick and heavily textured trunk.
+The plant taps in a significant amount of water in its thick, heavily textured trunk.
 In the instances of drought, it uses up this stored water.

 The plant features elongated, bright green leaves that create a cascade for the water to flow down.
 Overall, the Ponytail Palm is incredibly resilient and an excellent addition to your home or office space.

-The plant is popular for its massive, split green leaf and its drought-resistant capacity.
-The Philodendron can thrive in a shady environment and it doesn’t require much coddling either.
-That said; if you are planning to add this houseplant to your home, do note that it requires some amount of moisture and high-quality soil.
+The plant is popular for its massive, split green leaf and drought-resistant capacity.
+The Philodendron can thrive in a shady environment and doesn’t require much coddling.
+That said, if you plan to add this houseplant to your home, do note that it requires some moisture and high-quality soil.

 While you can always grow them in water or water beads alone, soil helps in growth, allowing them to develop faster.
 For best results, you can water this plant at least once a fortnight.